jrochkind/attr_json/README.md

 You can nest AttrJson::Model objects inside each other, as deeply as you like.

+You *can* edit nested models "in place", they will be properly saved.

+    m.lang_and_value.lang = "de"
+    m.save! # no problem!

 For use with Rails forms, you may want to use `attr_json_accepts_nested_attributes_for` (like Rails `accepts_nested_attributes_for`, see doc page on [Use with Forms and Form Builders](https://github.com/jrochkind/attr_json/blob/master/doc_src/forms.md).

 ### Model-type defaults